jchatel/quickmail-next-docs/linkedin/adding-linkedin-accounts.md

 ### I'm Getting an Error When Adding My LinkedIn Account.

-If you are seeing the error "We failed to create your LinkedIn account due to network issues.
-Please try again later," this is a temporary error caused by high server load.
+**Error: _We failed to create your LinkedIn account due to network issues.
+Please try again later_**

+If you are seeing this, it's a temporary error caused by high server load.
 Wait a few minutes and try again.

+**Error: _2FA Challenge Not Found**

+This can happen if you've just set up two-factor authentication (2FA).
+Try logging out of your LinkedIn account, then logging back in before attempting to connect it to QuickMail again.

+Alternatively, wait a few minutes and then try connecting it again.

 ### What does gold LinkedIn icon means?